seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 ],
 ```

-This is because when importing your datasource, when asked to select feature properties that you want to group metrics by, you should have selected `class`.
+This is because when importing your datasource, when asked to select feature properties that you want to group metrics by, you selected `class`.
 If present, the precalc command will use this to precalculate metrics by each unique value present in the dataset for the `class` attribute.
+If not present, you can simply add it now and save your file.

 You're now ready to precalculate your metrics.